-Place the mouse into a small ventilated box for an hour or so to allow it to recover from the stress.
-Any animal or bird that has been caught by a cat, must be taken to your local wildlife rescue centre.
-Unfortunately cats’ mouths carry harmful bacteria, so it will probably need some antibiotics.
+Place the mouse into a small ventilated box.
+Any animal that has been caught by a cat, must be taken to your local wildlife rescue centre.
+Unfortunately cats’ mouths carry harmful bacteria, so it will need some antibiotics.

 I have found a nest of tiny mice, should I bring them to you?

 Please don’t touch the nest or mice but observe the nest from a distance for a while to see if a parent returns.
-If no parent returns, or the nest is in danger from cats, then please bring the whole nest in a box to The Wildlife Aid Foundation, or a local centre.
+If no parent returns, or the nest is in danger from cats, then please bring the whole nest in a box to your local wildlife rescue.

 I have found a sleeping dormouse

 Dormice are protected by law, and should not be moved.
 Additionally if a dormouse is hibernating, and is wakened too quickly it can die.
 Please leave the mouse where it is, unless it is in danger from a cat or other predator.
-If you do have to move the mouse then it should be very carefully brought in a box to The Wildlife Aid Foundation, making every effort not to disturb it.
+If you do have to move the mouse then it should be very carefully brought in a box to your local wildlife rescue, making every effort not to disturb it.